Palazzo del Governatore.

 Old pictures of Elli and the Kountourioti Square.

-❤Upon the Dodecanese’s annexation to Greece, the main building was converted to an officer’s club for the crew of USS “COURIER” aboard of which “Voice of America (VOA)” used to broadcast.
-That was how for the first time the upper floor was cut off the ground floor premises.
-Later on, the upper floor hosted various night clubs, dancing venues, bars etc.
+❤ Upon the Dodecanese’s annexation to Greece, the main building was converted to an officer’s club for the crew of the USS “COURIER” aboard, which “Voice of America (VOA)” used to broadcast.
+That was how the upper floor was cut off from the ground floor premises for the first time.
+Later, the upper floor hosted various nightclubs, dancing venues, bars, etc.

 The Rhodos Marine Club.